girlscript/winter-of-contributing/Java/Fundamentals/Bytecode/Bytecode_Documentation.md

 # Advantages of __Java Bytecode__

 - __Java Bytecode__ is one of the reasons that makes Java, a __platform-independent__ langauge.
 Thus, Bytecode is a very essential component of any java program.
-- A set of instruction for JVM may differ from system to system but they all can interpret bytecode.
+- A set of instructions may differ from system to system for JVM but they all can interpret bytecode.
 - A bytecode is non-runnable code that totally relies only on JVM to interpret it and get it execute.
 - It gives Java program portablity i.e __Write Once, read anywhere__(WORA).